 Sprint or speed tests can be performed over varying distances, depending on the factors being tested and the relevance to the sport.
 The 40 Meter Sprint is part of the eTID Talent Identification Testing Program, and their protocol is listed here.

-- results: Three trials are allowed, and the best time is recorded to the nearest two decimal places.
+results: Three trials are allowed, and the best time is recorded to the nearest two decimal places.
 See some 40m sprint test results.

 - training for speed